Deep Ordinal Regression using Optimal Transport Loss and Unimodal Output Probabilities: Related Work

-\citet{beckham2017unimodal} proposed an elegant mechanism to obtain unimodal output probabilities, based on either the Poisson or the Binomial distributions, which are both unimodal.
+\cite{beckham2017unimodal} proposed an elegant mechanism to obtain unimodal output probabilities, based on either the Poisson or the Binomial distributions, which are both unimodal.
 In both cases their model outputs a scalar ($\lambda$ in case of the Poisson, $p$ in the case of the binomial), which is then mapped to a probability mass function that uses (after normalization) as the model output probabilities.
 While being a convenient, architectural-based solution for the unimodality issue, their approach is inherently limited in its ability to express the level of uncertainty of the model's prediction: since a single parameter determines both the location of the mode, and the decay of the probabilities, the model cannot output a highly flat or highly peaked probability vector; in addition, instances of the same predicted class ought to have similar output probabilities.
 Inspired by their approach, we utilize the normal distribution, in which one parameter determines the location while another determines the decay.
-In section~\ref{sec:experiments} we will demonstrate that this greater flexibility yields an improvement in performance. \citet{belharbi2019non} propose a constrained optimization approach to achieve unimodality.
+In section~\ref{sec:experiments} we will demonstrate that this greater flexibility yields an improvement in performance. \cite{belharbi2019non} propose a constrained optimization approach to achieve unimodality.
 However, this comes at a cost of a somewhat cumbersome optimization process.
 More importantly, even if unimodality is indeed achieved for the train data, there are no guarantees that this will also be the case for unseen test data.

-Several works propose to handle the unimodality requirement via soft targets, for example~\citep{gao2017deep, diaz2019soft, liu2019unimodal, liu2020unimodal}.
-We argue that the usage of soft targets to obtain unimodality is sub-optimal, as it does not guarantee unimodal outputs at inference (and not even at train time).
-We will demonstrate this issue in section~\ref{sec:experiments}.
-In comparison, in our approach the unimodality is guaranteed via architectural design (as is also the case in~\citep{beckham2017unimodal}).
+Several works propose to handle the unimodality requirement via soft targets, for example~\cite{gao2017deep, diaz2019soft, liu2019unimodal, liu2020unimodal}.
+Despite the fact that usage of soft targets to obtain unimodality is sub-optimal, as it does not guarantee unimodal outputs at inference (and not even at train time), it often led to improved performance, comparing to~\cite{beckham2017unimodal}, where unimodality is guaranteed.
+In section~\ref{sec:experiments} we will demonstrate that the proposed approach enables one to enjoy both worlds, and have a unimodality guarantee while not hurting the quality of predictions.